kevinazhu/hubot-rss-kzhu/README.md

 ## About

-This project was forked from [hubot-rss-reader](https://github.com/shokai/hubot-rss-reader) from [shokai](https://github.com/shokai) with the fix from [yynozk](https://github.com/yynozk) and published as [hubot-rss-rolf](https://www.npmjs.com/package/hubot-rss-rolf) to make it useable for rocketchat again.
+This project was forked from [hubot-rss-reader](https://github.com/shokai/hubot-rss-reader) from [shokai](https://github.com/shokai) with the fixes from [yynozk](https://github.com/yynozk) and [hubot-rss-rolf](https://www.npmjs.com/package/hubot-rss-rolf), while also fixing other minor bugs to make it useable for rocketchat again.